rieckpil/testing-spring-boot-applications-demystified/manuscript/03-integration-testing-final-boss.md

 }
 ```

-Let's test this with WireMock:
+Let's test this with WireMock.
+Start with the test class setup:

 ```java
 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)